 When you are giving birth, you want everything to go perfectly.
-You don’t want to worry about your baby being injured or harmed in any way.
-But the reality is many newborns are at risk of injury at the time of birth.
+You don’t want to worry about your baby being injured or harmed in any way as you trust the delivering physician, which is typically an obstetrician but can be other types of physician’s as well as other healthcare providers, will adhere to the expected standard of care.
+However, the reality is many newborns are at risk of injury at the time of birth.

 Contact Baratta Law, LLC if you think your child was injured during birth because the doctor was careless.
 Your Philadelphia birth injury lawyer can help you decide if you should pursue a personal injury claim.

 Several types of birth injuries can occur while a baby is in the delivery room.
 That leaves many parents wondering if what happened to their child was preventable or something that couldn’t be avoided.

 Your birth injury lawyer understands that this is a confusing time for the family, and you may need help sorting out what is and isn’t considered normal.
 Birth injuries like motor impairment or paralysis, brain swelling and bleeding, and seizures can be serious and frightening, so it’s important to know what to expect and how to get help.